BOTOX® for TMJ Treatment in San Francisco, CA

 This type of tenderness can be truly life-altering.
 The daily inconvenience and discomfort are not anything you should have to live with.
 Ask our dentists about your treatment options today.

-What Are the Treatment Options for Myofascial Pain?
+Treatment Options for Myofascial Pain

 Effective treatment relies mostly on finding the source of the soreness and the cause.
 Most often, myofascial pain is treated with some combination of the following: